maxnd/mxMarkEdit/README.md

 #### Version 1.2.4

-- Added a list of all the available shortcuts that are not related to menu items (see The `?` - `Shortcuts list` menu item).
+- Added a list of all the available shortcuts that are not related to menu items (see The `Help` - `Shortcuts list` menu item).
 - Now the width of the columns of the grid of the last four files is remembered by the app.

 #### Version 1.2.3